 Physical Security

-The modules meet FIPS 140-2 Security Level 2 requirements by using production grade components with passivation coating (where applicable) and an opaque, sealed enclosure.
-Access to the enclosure is restricted through the use of tamper-evident seals to secure the overall enclosure.
+The modules meet FIPS 140-2 Security Level 2 requirements by using production grade components and an opaque, sealed enclosure.
+Access to the enclosure is restricted through the use of a tamper-evident seal to secure the overall enclosure.